Vonage/vivid-3/libs/components/src/lib/calendar/README.md

 Use the `start-day` attribute (or `startDay` property) to set the first day of the week (e.g. work week starts on Monday).

-(only applicable for views of more than a single day. which is the only supported view at this time)

 - Type: `'sunday'` | `'monday'`
 - Default: `undefined` (programmatically defaults to `'monday'` if not specified)